-BLUEFISH fishing is improving quickly with the typical size and quantities you usually find during the summer.
-They can also be found under the many pods of adult menhaden found throughout the sound.
+BLUEFISH fishing is very good and the summer bite is on.
+Find the birds and the countless pods of juvenile and adult menhaden found throughout the sound and its game on.
 The time is now to plan a "deep sea" fishing trip with a party charter boat and fish for those "alligator" sized blues.
 The Race, Plum Gut, many of the major rocky reefs, rips, and shoal areas in LIS are the best bets at this time.
-Speed squidding diamond jigs, trolling parachute jigs or umbrella rigs, and using fresh bunker or hickory shad chunks on three-way bottom rigs have all been effective.
-Other bluefish spots include the Sluiceway, Gardiners Bay, Peconic Bays, and the north shore of Long Island along with the Stratford Shoal area.
+Diamond jigs, trolling parachute jigs or umbrella rigs, and using fresh bunker or hickory shad chunks on three-way bottom rigs have all been effective.
+Other bluefish spots include the Sluiceway, Gardiners Bay, Peconic Bays, and the north shore of Long Island along with the Stratford Shoal Housatonic River area.
 My recommendation is to hook up with a Party or Charter Boat and enjoy some of the best FISHING you will ever experience.
 There is no harder fighting fish in the sea.
-"Snappers" (juvenile bluefish) and "Harbor Blues" (15 - 24 inches at Fort Trumbull) are also very common along all shore locations and fun to fish for.
-Try lower reaches of tidal rivers and estuaries.
+"Snappers" (juvenile bluefish) and "Harbor Blues" (16 - 22 inches) are also very common along all shore locations.
+These under sized bluefish provide great sport for shore anglers.
+Try the lower reaches of tidal rivers and estuaries...you will be glad you did as these predators push the bait up rivers.

-HICKORY SHAD fishing is slow...shore anglers are saying...where did they go?
-It's ok in the Black Hall River, Lieutenant and Branford River, lower Connecticut River by the DEEP Marine Headquarters fishing pier and in Clinton Harbor.
-Flood or the beginning of the Ebb tide is typically the best time and lure choices are a willow leaf (silver or copper), Kastmaster (single hook), small plastic jigs (white, red or chartreuse), and or shad darts in various colors.
+HICKORY SHAD fishing is good once again.
+"They are back", as one angler remarked.
+Try the Black Hall River, Lieutenant and Branford River, lower Connecticut River by the DEEP Marine Headquarters fishing pier and in Clinton Harbor.
+Flood or the beginning of the Ebb tide is typically the best time and lure choices are a willow leaf (silver or copper), kastmaster (single hook), small plastic jigs (white, red or chartreuse), and or shad darts in various colors.
 You will be impressed with these "high flyers".

 STRIPED SEAROBIN fishing is amazingly very good throughout LIS for this "hardhead fish with spines and large pectoral fins".
-Boat or shore anglers can enjoy some fine "robin" fishing.
+There is no shortage of robins as boat or shore anglers are enjoying some family fishing fun.
 These beautiful and strange looking fish are now very common especially when bottom fishing at many of Connecticut's shore fishing sites.
 With many fish measuring over 20 inches, 3 pounds and "barking up a storm" (grunting noise they make when handling them).
 They love sandworms, squid and any live or dead bait.
 They are also very good to eat.
 Please be careful when handling them...be mindful of their spines located on top of their head and gill cover.

-BLACKFISH (TAUTOG) fishing season is good, especially for shore anglers...as the "taugs" feed in shallow water after the spawn.
+BLACKFISH (TAUTOG) fishing has slowed as the water temps get above 72Fand they are spawning.
+However, shore anglers continue to score on large "taug".
+Find a rock pile or piling close to casting distance and hang on.
 The daily creel limit is 2 fish per person and the minimum size is 16 inches.
 Tautog love eating crabs...try green, Asian and hermit crabs for bait.
-Look for tautog in shallow water as they finish spawning over shellfish beds, pilings with mussel beds and rock (reef) piles (5 to 30 ft).
+Look for tautog in shallow water as they finish spawning over shellfish beds, pilings with mussel beds and rock (reef) piles (8 to 30 ft).